microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 ### param: Reporter.onStdErr.test
 - `test` <[void]|[TestCase]>

-Test that was running.
+Test or hook that was running.
 Note that output may happen when no test is running, in which case this will be [void].

 ### param: Reporter.onStdErr.result
 - `result` <[void]|[TestResult]>

-Result of the test run, this object gets populated while the test runs.
+Result of the test/hook run, this object gets populated while the test/hook runs.

 ## method: Reporter.onStdOut